-Let’s what through what’s going on here.
+Let’s walk through what’s going on here.
 First the line with $ErrorActionPreference = “Stop” that’s crucial because it will tell our script to stop when it encounters and error.
 Yes, that’s what I want.
 The job stops and the error from the cmdlets will reach the SQL Agent job we have driving the process.
 Using this, the job will fail, and I’ll have a nice log telling me exactly what happened.

 Next we have some variables set, including the backup path and the location of the data and log files on the destination system.